DASpringate/Cochrane_scraper/README.md

 You can download the zipped latest version of the jar file from [here](http://www.datajujitsu.co.uk/misc/jars/cochrane_scraper)

-Alternatively, if you are a Clojure user and have [lein 2](http://leiningen.org/) installed, you can fork this repo and run:
+Alternatively, if you are a Clojure user and have [lein 2](http://leiningen.org/) installed, you can clone this repo and run:

 ```
 lein uberjar